roundhousetally/AirBnB_clone/README.md

 `(hbnb) destroy BaseModel 1143234253465`

 ### all
-Prints all instances in storage file
+Prints all instances in storage file.

 Usage: